NCLEX Test Preparation Study Guide

-- Understand the components of the multipe choice question.
+- Understand the components of the multiple choice question.

 Multiple choice questions on the NCLEX are easier to analyze once you understand the different parts of the question.
 The "stem" is the question itself.
 The other parts include the "case", the patient's situation, and distractors (choices that are incorrect or not the best answer.)
 Read the stem at least twice to make sure you understand what exactly the question is seeking.
 And remember, the question always provides all the information you need to identify the correct answer.

-- Don't read more into questions than is there.
+- Don't read more into questions than there is.

 Base all your analysis on information found in the question.
 Don't make assumptions about information that is not provided.
-Basing you answer on assumptions often leads to selectin an incorrect response.
-Stay focus on what the question is asking and the information it provides.
+Basing your answer on assumptions often leads to selecting an incorrect response.
+Stay focused on what the question is asking and the information it provides.